cadlebe/northwestclock.github.io/README.md

 - More items for weather display (wind, direction, humidity, etc.)
 - Ability to change location for weather information
 - Ability to change timezone

-### Further Out
-- Dynamic resizing of font when resizing window (maybe)
-- Ability to hide file menu when in fullscreen
-- Fullscreen button (maybe)
-- Ability to use an image as the background

 # Workarounds
 ## (NOTE: These workarounds only work if you download and build the source code using pyinstaller)